Kate Wolf: Discography

 A live performance by Kate Wolf in 1981, comprising seven songs on which she is accompanied by Nina Gerber and Ford James, is included in the 2024 album Bear's Sonic Journals: Sing Out!.

-Wolf, with fellow musician Don Coffin to whom she was married at the time, also appears on the 1973 album We Walked by the Water by folksinger Lionel Kilberg.
+Wolf, with her then husband Don Coffin, also appears on the 1973 album We Walked by the Water by folksinger Lionel Kilberg.
 This album was re-released in 1995 under the title Breezes and credited to Wolf alone on the front cover.
 Her family has stated that Wolf did not consider these songs as representative of her work.

 Both Kilberg's We Walked by the Water and Wolf's own album Lines on the Paper are dedicated to Gil Turner, who Wolf and Coffin first met via Lionel Kilberg.
 Wolf subsequently recorded her own version of Turner's much-covered folk anthem "Carry It On".

 A number of Wolf's albums were done in collaboration with Bill Griffin.